Skip to content

 How Carrots Improve Your Eye Health

-Carrots are high in beta carotene (it’s easy to remember because “beta carotene” has “carrot” right in the name!), and beta carotene is good for your eyes.
+Carrots are high in beta carotene (it’s easy to remember because “beta carotene” has “carrot” right in the name!), and beta carotene is good for maintaining healthy eyesight.

 The main powerhouse for optimal eye health is vitamin A. Vitamin A is critical for maintaining your ability to see.
 If you have low levels of vitamin A, the eye isn’t able to send visual signals to the brain.